wathmihasara/ASS_4_GRP-10/README.md

 head(combined_data_list[[1]])

 ```
+This code used to display the first few rows of the data frame stored in the first element of the sequence.
+This helps quickly inspect the structure and contents of the dataset.

 # Summary of codon usage frequency
 ```{r}
 summary_usage <- aggregate(freq_usage ~ codon, data = combined_data_list[[1]], sum)

 ```
+This code computes the overall codon usage for every codon in the dataset.
+It organizes the data based on the codon column and totals the codon_usage values associated with each codon.
+The output, saved in the total_codon_usage variable, provides a summarized view of codon usage throughout the sequences.

 # Summary of RSCU values
 ```{r}
 summary_rscu <- aggregate(RSCU_usage ~ codon, data = combined_data_list[[1]], sum)

 ```
+This code used to calculate the total Relative Synonymous Codon Usage (RSCU) for each codon in the dataset.
+It groups the data by the codon column and sums the RSCU_usage values for each codon.
+The result, stored in the summary_rscu variable, provides a summarized view of RSCU values across the sequences.

 # summary of the above data
 ```{r}
 print(summary_usage)
 print(summary_rscu)
 ```
+ These codes are used to print the contents of the summary usage and summary rscu data.
+This allows to review the total codon usage and the summed RSCU values for each codon, providing insights into how frequently each codon is used and its relative usage compared to expected values across the dataset.

 # visualization of the output of condon usage frequency
 ```{r}